- American Physical Society Sites

 Stuart J. Freedman was a distinguished experimental nuclear physicist, member of the National Academy of Sciences, and recipient of the Bonner Prize in Nuclear Physics, and had a singular role in educating and mentoring graduate students and post-docs.

 Stuart inspired students and post-docs in experimental nuclear physics through his accomplishments, his approach to science, and his commitment to the scientific development of those whom he mentored.
-A detailed account of his accomplishments can be found at the In Memoriam: Stuart Freedman, Renowned Nuclear Physicist page.
+A detailed account of his achievements can be found at the In Memoriam: Stuart Freedman, Renowned Nuclear Physicist page.
 Highlights include the first test of Bell’s inequality, carried out with John Clauser, demonstrating consistency with the predictions of quantum mechanics while ruling out those of hidden variable theories.

 The American Physical Society’s Division of Nuclear Physics (DNP) is pleased to establish an award recognizing Dr. Freedman’s legacy as a mentor to early career physicists.
 Please join in contributing to an endowment campaign that will allow the APS to present the award in perpetuity.